 You may have seen the acronym ‘WLTP’ flying around, particularly if you’ve been looking at purchasing a new vehicle, but what is it?
 Read on for the lowdown on WLTP and how it might affect you.

 WLTP stands for Worldwide Harmonised Light Vehicle Test Procedure – yes, that’s a four-letter acronym for a six-word name!

 Basically, it’s a lab test that applies to all new vehicles registered since September 2018, to check how they perform in everyday driving conditions.

 In fact, it also applies to any new model that’s been introduced to the market since September 2017.
 The sixth-generation Volkswagen Polo, for example, was launched in late 2017, so would’ve been required to undergo WLTP testing under the new rules.

 The tests are run by independent testers on vehicles that are provided to them by manufacturers, long before that manufacturer sells that model in its showrooms.
-Don’t worry – it’s not something the motorist will ever have to deal with directly!
+Don’t worry – you won’t ever have to deal with WLTP tests yourself!

 What is the WLTP cycle?

 For a long time, all new vehicles have been subject to the NEDC test procedure, also known as the New European Driving Cycle.
-It was designed to test and assess a passenger vehicle’s emissions, as well as its fuel economy.
+It was designed to test and assess a passenger vehicle’s emissions and fuel economy.

-Last revised in the late 90s, the NEDC has been widely criticised for delivering figures that aren’t achievable in the real world.
-That’s not to say the tests are intentionally misleading; they’re just not exactly reflective of how a car would be used on a day-to-day basis by an average driver.
+Last revised in the late 90s, the NEDC was widely criticised for delivering figures that weren’t achievable in the real world.
+That’s not to say the tests were intentionally misleading; they just weren’t exactly reflective of how a car would be used on a day-to-day basis by an average driver.